 The following are suggestions to prompt creative thinking about what may be possible alternatives to in-class assessments.

 Final exams planned for in-class completion can be offered for out-of-class completion.
-For many types of exams, the quiz tool in the LMS (both Canvas and PolyLearn) provides instructors the capability to select question types (multiple choice, fill in, short answer, etc.), set correct answers for automatic test scoring, set time constraints for test responses (e.g., 45 minutes to complete), and set the date and time for opening/closing (e.g., Exam to open on Tuesday at 9 am and close Wednesday at 9 am).
-You can read more about specific Canvas and PolyLearn tools below.
+For many types of exams, the quiz tool in Canvas provides instructors the capability to select question types (multiple choice, fill in, short answer, etc.), set correct answers for automatic test scoring, set time constraints for test responses (e.g., 45 minutes to complete), and set the date and time for opening/closing (e.g., Exam to open on Tuesday at 9 am and close Wednesday at 9 am).
+You can read more about specific Canvas tools below.

-Of course, exams in PolyLearn and Canvas should be offered with the understanding that they will not be proctored.
+Of course, exams in Canvas should be offered with the understanding that they will not be proctored.
 Non-proctored exams mean that:

 - They are effectively "open book; open notes."

 - The opportunity may exist for students to collaborate on their responses.